HP launches first products using Autonomy's tech

-LONDON U.S. group Hewlett-Packard has rolled out its first software using technology gained from its $12 billion acquisition of British group Autonomy, eight weeks after the deal closed.
+LONDON U.S. group Hewlett-Packard has rolled out its first software using technology gained from its $12 billion (7 billion pound) acquisition of British group Autonomy, eight weeks after the deal closed.

 The new platform processes unstructured information, such as telephone calls, emails and video, and structured data in databases, making all forms of information searchable, HP's vice-president of information management, Mike Lynch, said.